Bayesian Signal Component Decomposition via Diffusion-within-Gibbs Sampling: Conclusion

 \section{Conclusion}

 We proposed a Bayesian framework for signal component decomposition, which combines Gibbs sampling with plug-and-play (PnP) diffusion priors.
-Our framework supports incorporating model-driven and data-driven prior knowledge into the diffusion prior in a unified manner.
-Moreover, the proposed diffusion-within-Gibbs (DiG) sampler allows component priors to be learned separately and flexibly combined without retraining.
+Our framework supports incorporating component-wise model-driven and data-driven priors into diffusion models in a unified manner.
+Moreover, the proposed diffusion-within-Gibbs (DiG) sampler allows component priors to be learned separately and flexibly combined for different decomposition tasks at inference time.
 Under suitable assumptions, we established the asymptotic consistency of the DiG sampler.
 Experiments have demonstrated the effectiveness of the proposed framework.

 \appendices